-Fiji Airways flight FJ679 was no ordinary flight.
+Fiji Airways flight FJ679 on November 23 2019 was no ordinary flight.

 “It is more than just a plane.
 It is a symbol of Fiji’s progress and modernity,” declares the Fijian Prime Minister Frank Bainimarama on the tarmac in Nadi at the welcome ceremony for Fiji Airways’ first A350 XWB (the XWB stands for Extra Wide Body), on which he and I have just flown.

 It was a very surreal, if a little eerie, flight.
 Fewer than 30 people onboard an aircraft with 334 seats.
 Row after row of in-seat screens were playing various new-release movies but no one was watching.
 Engineers and flight crew potting around as if they were at a house inspection, opening and closing doors to discover what was inside or how it worked.

 The arrival and ceremony were broadcast live in a two-hour special across the country.
 Without exaggeration, this is the most important flight for Fiji as a country since international commercial flights commenced in 1951.
 It is strange to think an aircraft could have such a profound effect on an entire nation.
 New aircraft change the fortunes of airlines, sure, but nations?